An epidemiological model with waning immunity and reinfection: Basic reproduction numbers

-If all data are independent of $\theta$ and $\tau$, in which case the model \eqref{EE}--\eqref{EIt0} reduces to the standard $S$-$I$ model, the expression in \eqref{ER0} becomes $\frac{c_0\sigma v c}{\mu+\rho}$, which coincides with the usual expression of the BRN in our notations.
+If all data are independent of $\theta$ and $\tau$, in which case the model \eqref{EE}--\eqref{EIt0} reduces to the standard $S$-$I$ model, the expression in \eqref{ER0} and hence also in \eqref{ER02} becomes $\frac{c_0\sigma v c}{\mu+\rho}$, which coincides with the usual expression of the BRN in our notations.

+\bino The derivation of the above formulae related to the reproduction rate of the disease gives advice for their practical utilization.
+If information is available about the distributions of the initial data, then the value $\mathcal{R}_0[S^0(\cdot),I^0(\cdot)]$ gives precise information on whether the disease is declining or expanding.
+If such information is available only for $I^0$, then $\mathcal{R}_0[I^0(\cdot)]$ can be used as an upper estimation for $\mathcal{R}_0[S^0(\cdot),I^0(\cdot)]$.
+If information for the distribution of $I^0$ is also not available, then one can use either \reff{ER0} or \reff{ER02} depending on whether the disease is ``imported" or is internally generated.
+In both cases $\mathcal{R}_0 < 1$, respectively $\hat{\mathcal{R}}_0 < 1$ guarantees that the disease shrinks, however, values larger than one do not imply that the disease initially expands.

-\paragraph{The intrinsic growth rate approach:} We analyze now the force of infection after removal of all initially infected individuals.
-There are relations to the methodology in \cite{Diekmann+H+M-90}, \cite{HeesterbeekDietz-96}, but there are differences in the model specification and the derivation starts with an integral equation for the force of infection, derived from the PDE-system, instead of the next generation operator.
+\paragraph{The intrinsic growth rate approach:} We analyze now the infection pressure after removal of all initially infected individuals.
+There are relations to the methodology in \cite{Diekmann+H+M-90}, \cite{HeesterbeekDietz-96}, but also differences in the model specification and the derivation starts with an integral equation for the infection pressure, derived from the PDE-system, instead of the next generation operator.
 Moreover, we make the assumption that infections occur within a fully susceptible population throughout.
 In this setting, all individuals have $\tau=\infty$, which is achieved by $S(t,\tau)=\delta_{\infty}(\tau)$ with $\delta_\infty$ denoting the limiting Dirac-delta distribution at infinity.

 We consider $t\geq \bar{\theta}$, where $\bar{\theta}$ denotes the maximal infection age.
 At $t=\bar{\theta}$ all infected individuals of the first generation are either recovered or dead and we analyze the further dynamics of the epidemics within a (again) fully susceptible population.
-This is quite different from next generation approach, which focuses exactly on the first generation period.
+This is quite different from the next generation approach, which focuses exactly on the first generation period.